 Medications may be used to manage withdrawal symptoms during the detoxification process.
 This can include longer-acting benzodiazepines, which are often used to gradually wean individuals off Xanax9.
 Other medications may be used to manage specific withdrawal symptoms such as sleep problems or nausea10.

 The length of Xanax rehab can vary widely depending on the individual’s needs.
 Detox typically takes a few days to a week, but therapy and other forms of treatment may continue for several weeks or months.
 Some individuals may benefit from ongoing support for years after they stop using Xanax

 Get Treatment at Bayview Recovery

-Call 855.478.3650 and speak with a Bayview Recovery representative to learn more about a treatment program as unique as you are.
-Whatever your future holds, we know a stay at Bayview Recovery can help you meet it drug-free and in health and wellness.
+Call us today and speak with a Bayview Recovery representative to learn more about your treatment options.
+We offer Xanax treatment options that are as unique as you are.
+Whatever your future holds, we know Bayview Recovery can help you meet it free of drug addiction and in health and wellness.

 Dave Cundiff, MD, MPH is an experienced leader in the field of Substance Use Disorder treatment.
 He works with patients suffering from Substance Use Disorder to evaluate their medication needs and prescribe treatments accordingly.
 In addition, he regularly participates in all-staff debriefing sessions involving peers, nurses, and other prescribers.
 He also reviews and advises on policies, procedures, and techniques for treating substance use disorder.